swcarpentry/sc16-tutorial-proposal/outline.md

 and generate too much data for her lab workstation, so she will use the local University's HPC facility for this work.

-They will then walk through the different steps involved, including data transfer, software installation, and developing batch scripts to submit jobs for performing the simulation and analyse the results.
+They will then walk through the different steps involved, including data transfer, software installation and developing batch scripts to submit jobs for performing the simulation and analyzing the results.

 ## Schedule